 Another northern pick from our team!
 If you haven’t been to Iceland before, it’s about time you finally made it in 2023.
 Surely, you’ve been thinking about it – almost every traveler has, because it’s one of the best places to visit.

 Iceland is an easy journey.
-There is a lot to do there, but it’s not at all overwhelming.
+There is a lot to do there, but it’s not overwhelming.
 Iceland is as beautiful and welcoming and as intriguing as you’ve heard.
-It’s not as cold as you think, though the weather can be a bit unpredictable, and it’s very easy to navigate.
-There are accommodations for all types of travelers and the food is excellent — you’ll love it.
+It’s not as cold as you think, though the weather can be unpredictable and very easy to navigate.
+There are accommodations for all types of travelers, and the food is excellent — you’ll love it.

 Take a food tour and learn about Icelander culture and cuisine.
 Relax and soak in the thermal waters of Sky Lagoon.
 Ride Icelandic horses across a lava field.
 Catch a performance at Harpa Concert Hall.
 Try to learn a few words in Icelandic (good luck!).
 Have an Icelandic hot dog – or three.